-As you know, all dhamma centers across the world operate on donation basis and there are no vipassana meditation course fees.
-The point is, dhamma centers have limited resources and all students must ensure that they don’t waste them be it food, water, electricity, tea, milk, pen etc.
+As you know, all dhamma centers operate on donation basis and there are no fees for attending vipassana 10 day course.
+The point is, even the best vipassana centers in the world have limited resources and all students must ensure that they don’t waste them be it food, water, electricity, tea, milk, pen etc.

 Limit intake of Tea

 When we are hungry after an entire day’s travel and served with a beverage like tea on reaching the best vipassana centers, chances are high that we end up taking it in plenty.
 Keep your tea intake to the minimum especially if you are constipated.

 I once made this mistake; I turned the handle of kettle to pour the tea in steel glass which was rather hot.
 Turning the handle back, to its original position, didn’t stop the pouring, as a result of which, glass was filled with more tea than what I actually needed.